The author is a guitarist and bassist with over 35 years of experience as a musician.

-If you stick to your budget you can grab a great guitar from one of the top names in the industry.
-These are quality instruments that are good enough for the stage or studio, and will stay with you for decades.
+If you stick to your budget you can grab a quality instrument that is good enough for the stage or studio and will stay with you for decades.
 As you'll see, there is a reason these are some of the most popular guitars in the world!

 Remember, even the guys in your favorite bands who have those high-profile gear endorsement deals didn't start out playing expensive guitars.
 Just like you and me, they made do with the best guitars they could find for the money.
 A thousand dollars is more than enough to hook you up with a great sounding instrument.

 Here are ten instruments made by the top guitar brands in the world.
 You should be able to grab each of them new for under $1,000 as of this update.